-1234 5.2 I Enable Hardware Root of Trust on ICSV Servers 1235 1236 1237 feature r to leverage the ICSV instance for hardware roots of trust, steps must be taken to enable these is within the server BIOS, as well as ensuring features in the VMware products are enabled to and leverage these measurements.
-1238 5.2.1 Enable Managed Object Browser (MOB) for each ESXi Server 1239 1.
-Open the vSphere Client and navigate to the relevant host.
-1240 2.
-Click on the Configure tab.
-1241 3.
-On the left-hand side under Software , click on System , then Advanced System Settings .
-1242 4.
-Click on the Edit button.
-1243 1244 5.
-Modify or add the configuration to enable MOB: Config.HostAgent.plugins.solo.enableMob (set value to True).
-1245 1246 6.
-To confirm that MOB has been enabled on the host, open $http://x.x.x.x/mob$, where $x.x.x.x$ is the IP address of the ESX Server.
-1247 5.2.2 Enable TPM/TXT on SuperMicro hosts 1248 1.
-From the vCenter console, enter the ESX host(s) in maintenance mode.
-1249 2.
+5.2 Enable Hardware Root of Trust on ICSV Servers

+In order to leverage the ICSV instance for hardware roots of trust, steps must be taken to enable these features within the server BIOS, as well as ensuring features in the VMware products are enabled to access and leverage these measurements.

+5.2.1 Enable Managed Object Browser (MOB) for each ESXi Server

+- 1. Open the vSphere Client and navigate to the relevant host. - 2.
+Click on the Configure tab. - 3.
+On the left-hand side under Software, click on System, then Advanced System Settings. - 4.
+Click on the Edit button. - 5.
+Modify or add the configuration to enable MOB: Config.HostAgent.plugins.solo.enableMob (set value to True). - 6.
+To confirm that MOB has been enabled on the host, open http://x.x.x./mob, where x.x.x.x is the IP address of the ESX Server.

+5.2.2 Enable TPM/TXT on SuperMicro hosts

+- 1. From the vCenter console, enter the ESX host(s) in maintenance mode. - 2.
 Log into your IBM Cloud console and open a support ticket.
-In the ticket, specify the following: 1250 1251 1252 a.
+In the ticket, specify the following: - a.
 ESX host(s) you want them to work on.
-You can have support work on multiple hosts as long as you have the minimum running as required by your instance-minimum of three hosts for instances that have VSAN, otherwise two hosts.
-1253 b.
-Enter ticket description as follows: 1254 < Start of ticket description > 1255 1256 We need your assistance to enable TPM/TXT in the BIOS for this IBM Cloud Secure Virtualization (ICSV) instance.
-1257 1258 Please enable the TPM/TXT flags in the BIOS, following the steps in the exact order specified: 1259 1260 Reboot the following host(s) specified below and enter into BIOS - provide the list of hosts again here for clarity.>
+You can have support work on multiple hosts as long as you have the minimum running as required by your instance-minimum of three hosts for instances that have VSAN, otherwise two hosts. - b.
+Enter ticket description as follows:

+< Start of ticket description >

+We need your assistance to enable TPM/TXT in the BIOS for this IBM Cloud Secure Virtualization (ICSV) instance.

+Please enable the TPM/TXT flags in the BIOS, following the steps in the exact order specified:

+1. Reboot the following host(s) specified below and enter into the BIOS - <provide the list of hosts again here for clarity.>